Introduction

 </Step>

-Run the **uSpec Extract** Figma plugin to produce a `_base.json` capture of your component, then run `create-component-md` against the JSON.
-The skill runs four parallel interpretation agents (API, structure, color, voice) and writes a single `.md` specification to disk.
+Run `create-component-md` against the `_base.json`.
+It runs four parallel interpretation agents (API, structure, color, voice) and writes a single `.md` specification to disk — your source of truth.

 </Step>